OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ![Android Studio Device File Explorer](Images/Chapters/0x05b/android-studio-file-device-explorer.png)

-If you're using a rooted device you may start now exploring the whole file system.
+If you're using a rooted device you can now start exploring the whole file system.
 However, when using a non-rooted device accessing the app sandboxes won't work unless the app is debuggable and even then you are "jailed" within the app sandbox.

 ##### Using objection

-This option is useful when you are working on a specific app and want to copy files you might encounter inside its sandbox (notice that you'll only have access to the files that the target app has access to). objection also has the benefit of letting you **access the app sandbox on non-rooted devices**.
-This works without having to set the app as debuggable, which is required otherwise when using Android Studio's Device File Explorer.
+This option is useful when you are working on a specific app and want to copy files you might encounter inside its sandbox (notice that you'll only have access to the files that the target app has access to).
+Objection also has the benefit of letting you **access the app sandbox on non-rooted devices**.
+This works without having to set the app as debuggable, which is otherwise required when using Android Studio's Device File Explorer.

-By default, `objection --gadget app_proccess_name explore`, the REPL will start in the app's main sandbox path (`app_proccess_name` is the app process name, you can quickly get it by running `frida-ps -U | grep -i keyword`).
+By executing `objection --gadget <app_proccess_name> explore`, the REPL will start by default in the app's main sandbox path (`app_proccess_name` is the app process name, you can quickly get it by running `frida-ps -U | grep -i <keyword>`).
 You may now use `ls` and `cd` as you normally would on your terminal.

 ```
 $ frida-ps -U | grep -i owasp